 Destination Ready Program

-Through the Destination Ready program, $913,000 was awarded to 34 projects in communities across Oregon that support of the development, enhancement, and stewardship of COVID-19 appropriate visitor experiences.
+Through the Destination Ready program, $973,336 was awarded to 35 projects in communities across Oregon that support of the development, enhancement, and stewardship of COVID-19 appropriate visitor experiences.
 Over 34% of funding went to outdoor recreation efforts while over 31% went to development projects on main streets.
+Learn more about the projects and anticipated outcomes.

 Competitive & Recovery Grants Program